erminsabotic/crypto-exchange-info/README.md

 - Write some tests
 - Add storybook for component preview
-- Create nicer looking UI
+- Add loaders for API data